cturk/tempApp/README.md

-# A simple javascript exercise that I plan to build upon.
+# A simple javascript temperature exercise that I plan to build upon.